-Royal Caribbean's Independence of the Seas is a popular ship that offers cruises in Europe and North America throughout the year.
-There is a lot to love about this ship, and we have five important facts you should be aware of before your next cruise on Independence of the Seas.
+There is a lot to love about this ship, and we have eight important facts you should be aware of before your cruise on Independence of the Seas.

 In 2016, Royal Caribbean added the Broadway musical, Grease, to Independence of the Seas and it is available to enjoy on your cruise with no additional cost.